Yuserz/Yuserz/README.md

 # Hi there, I'm Yusri 👋

-A graduate of BS Computer Science with experience in various tools and programming languages.
+A BS Computer Science grad with experience in various tools and programming languages.
-You can also check my projects in my simple porfolio: https://yusri-caloyloy-portfolio.vercel.app/
+You can check my simple porfolio here: https://yusri-caloyloy-portfolio.vercel.app/

 - 🔭 I’m currently working with: